GA-repos/course-intro/README.md

 > [this lesson plan](https://git.generalassemb.ly/ga-wdi-lessons/effective_questions)
 > if you'd like to learn more about how to ask effective questions.

+## Course Policies
+### Plagiarism
+General Assembly is not a traditional educational institution, but we share some things in common.
+We have a plagiarism policy in place to create a healthy classroom culture where students prioritize their learning above all other goals for the duration of the cohort.
+We create a space where it is 'safe to fail' since 'failure' is such an integral part of the learning process.

+* You can't ask external people to do your work
+* You must understand your submissions -- if you can't explain them then the assumption is that you plagiarized
+* If you collaborate, you have to indicate that you did in a comment on the submission
+* You have to comment where you have used the solution branch (if one exists) or if you have used an external resource such as a tutorial - make sure even still you aren't overly reliant on anything.
+Use a few lines of code at most.
+* Make sure you're googling parts of problems rather than the whole problem.
+The problem solving part of code is the hardest part - make sure you're doing that part too!
+These aren't research assignments!
+* Plagiarized submissions will not be graded and may lead to removal from the program.

+### Homework
+* Each day you will be given a homework assignment that is due the next morning at 10 AM.
+* You must complete 80% of these homeworks to graduate the class.
+* They are graded on a 👍 or 👎 basis -- either they are complete or not.
+Whether they are complete or not depends on the effort you put in.
+They don't have to be 100% correct, but you do need to show that you put time into getting the correct answer.

+### Professional Setting
+* Treat each other with respect, and like co-workers.
+You're all in this together!

 ## What Is an Immersive Course?

 Spend two minutes discussing some answers to the following question: **What does it mean to be in an "immersive" environment?**